moon-tea/base-react/README.md

 -   `node-sass` this allows us to use sass/scss.
 -   `classnames` this allows us to use merge classes together without string interpolation.
 -   `enzyme` and `jest-enzyme` allows us to mount components and dig into their properties for testing.
+-   `react-router` for SPA features
+-   `redux` for a global state store, just in case

+Possible Enchancements:

+-   IE 9-11 support through polyfills and other tools such as post-css.